Alexandria DUI Enforcement

 Where Cases Are Heard

 Alexandria DUI cases are heard in the Alexandria General District Court.
 Misdemeanor DUI cases, which include first and second DUI offenses, are going to be heard by judges because they are misdemeanors.
 Felony DUI cases, which would include any DUI that is the third or subsequent offense, can be heard either by a judge or by a jury.
-In either case, it is extremely important to have a qualified lawyer with local expertise by your side.
+In either case, it is extremely important to have a qualified lawyer with local knowledge by your side.

 Misdemeanor DUI cases are usually concluded within two to three months after arrest.
 A felony DUI case can take much longer and may not be complete for up to six months.